THE VERMONT FILM & FOLKLORE FESTIVAL

 Welcome to the open arms of Southern Vermont.
 Breathe in the refreshing air in our little corner of paradise as you experience the sights, sounds, and delicious scents of late Spring in Manchester.
 Above all, reach out and experience the warmth of our wonderful sponsors as they revel in your presence and offer you the fruits of their passions.

-The Vermont Film & Folklore Festival is proudly sponsored by:
+The 2024 Vermont Film & Folklore Festival was proudly sponsored by:

 The Palmer House Resort, Ascend Hotel Collection